 “Don’t chase people.
 Be yourself, do your own thing and work hard.
-The right people – the ones who really belong in your life – will come to your.
+The right people – the ones who really belong in your life – will come to you.
 And stay.”

 – Will Smith

-While there’s many different types of love that exist out there, there’s one particular kind of love that appears to be in everybody’s thoughts, minds and conversations : romantic love.
+While there’s many different types of love that exist out there, there’s one particular kind of love that appears to be in everybody’s minds and conversations : Romantic love.

-I’m certainly not an expert on this topic, but I’ve found that many of us have a certain expectation of what our soul mates are supposed to be like.
+I’m by no means an expert on this topic, but I’ve found that many of us have a certain expectation of what our soulmates are supposed to be like.

-I know countless of my own friends, both male and female, have a laundry list of characteristics – be it physical attributes, personality or material wealth that a certain person has to meet in order for us to even give them the fighting chance of being our life partner.
+I know countless of my own friends, regardless of gender, keep a laundry list of characteristics – be it physical attributes, personality or material wealth that a certain person has to meet in order for us to even give them the fighting chance of being our life partner.

-Though I’m all for having standards, in fact, I think it’s wonderful when one believes they’re worthy and know exactly what they want, but it’s crucial to accept that the person who is right for us may not meet our impossible standards.
+I’m all for having standards – I think it’s amazing when one believes they’re worthy of love and know exactly what they want.
+However, it’s also crucial to accept that the person who’s right for us may not meet our impossible standards.

-Since sticking to our list and this love chase approach hasn’t gotten us the results that we had hoped, it’s also time to come to terms that maybe it’s time to approach love a little differently.
+Since sticking to our list and this “chasing love” approach hasn’t gotten us the results that we had hoped, it’s also time to come to terms that maybe it’s time to approach love a little differently.

-What we don’t realize is this – unlike our careers and other goals we set, love and romance is not something that we can pursuit or chase after.
+Ironically, what we don’t realize is that unlike our careers and other goals we set, love and romance is not something that we can pursue or chase after.

-Looking back, I realized this to be true, none of my (romantic) relationships started out as something I’ve chased intentionally.
+Looking back, I realized this to be true, none of my (romantic) relationships started out as something I’ve looked for intentionally.
 They just seem to happen naturally and more importantly, unexpectedly.

-The invisible hand…call it The Universe, God or simply a force that is greater than us, seemed to have guided me to them.
+The invisible hand…call it The Universe, God or simply a force that is greater than us, seemed to have guided me to them – and vice versa.
 After a while, it became clear to me that there is absolutely no need to chase after love.

 Love always comes when it was the furthest thing from my mind and certainly when I least expected it.
 In the past, I’ve chocked it up as happy coincidences, but a couple of years ago, I came across this wonderful quote that goes along the line of “Instead of praying for the right person, become the right person”, this was an aha! moment for me.

-It essentially suggests that instead of putting our efforts to look for our soulmate, we should opt to become the person that our future life partner will be attracted to and would be more than happy to be with.
+It essentially suggests that instead of putting our efforts to seek out a romantic relationship, we should opt to become the person that our future life partner will be attracted to and would be more than happy to be with.

-In my own experiences, love always came when I was pre-occupied with other aspects of my life be it my career, my family, my friends and/ or hobbies.
+In my own experiences, love always came when I was pre-occupied with other aspects of my life be it my career, family, friends and/ or hobbies.

 So, what I’m proposing is this, instead of relentlessly focusing your energy on the pursuit of love why not shift that effort to become an even better you?

 Decide to invest in you, take action, and most importantly, have fun!
-Take that recreational class you’ve always wanted, get active and spend your precious time with loved ones who are already in your life.
+Take that recreational class you’ve always wanted, get active, and spend your precious time with loved ones who are already in your life.